-14. Controlling party
+15. Controlling party

-The company's immediate parent undertaking is Hallmark Care Homes Group Limited and its ultimate parent undertaking is Hallmark Care Homes Group Holdings Limited.
+At the reporting date, the company's immediate parent undertaking was Hallmark Care Homes Group Limited and its ultimate parent undertaking was Hallmark Care Homes Group Holdings Limited.
 Each company is registered in England and Wales.

 The largest and smallest group in which the results of the company are consolidated is that headed by Hallmark Care Homes Group Holdings Limited.
 Copies of the group accounts are available from Companies House, Crown Way, Cardiff, CF14 3UZ.